AmCham moves to its own office !

 Between courses the musical entertainment delighted the guests with a celebratory plaque placed in the stage for a ceremonial inauguration.
 It was at this moment U.S. Ambassador Earl R. Miller, AmCham (former) President Md.
 Nurul Islam and Executive Committee members were joined on stage by Mr. M. Syduzzaman, Mr. Mahbubur Rahman, AmCham’s present & former Presidents, AmCham Vice President and Executive Committee members for their fellowship and determination to get AmCham to where it is today in Bangladesh and to take next level and beyond.
 We once again take this opportunity to thank our members for the wonderful support we have received and the Executive Committee members for their vision and relentless dedication and passion; without these the chamber would not have become it has today.

-It’s Your Chamber: if you’re in the area, please feel free to drop by and we’ll be more than happy to take you for a tour !
+It’s Your Chamber, please feel free to drop by and we’ll be more than happy to take you for a tour !